q2ebanking/pytest-factory/README.md

 representing the possible permutations of call types and response types in a complex architecture.

+TODO - not implemented!!!
+outbound calls not intercepted by fixtures can be allowed to connect to allow hybrid, offline/online functional/integration testing.

 #### included fixture factories
 pytest-factory comes with factories for:
 - requests package - intercepts outbound calls and route them to http fixtures
 - http/smtp/ftp - maps outbound http calls to mock responses
-- mock_request - generates an inbound http request
+- mock_request - mocks an inbound http request

 these pre-made factories can be used as models for users to create their own. the methods in pytest_factory.framework.helpers can make this as easy as defining one function containing one function call!

-#### fixture factory parser TODO
+#### fixture factory parser - TODO - not yet implemented
-factories can even be generated from file. pytest-factory comes with a factory parser with an interface for users to create their own parser adapters. the factory parser can operate in two modes:
+pytest-factory comes with a factory parser with an interface for users to create their own parser adapters. the factory parser can operate in two modes:
-- load the factories as a module so the user can manually generate tests by importing and applying them where needed
+- load the factories as a module so the user can manually create tests by importing and applying them where needed
-- load the factories then produce test cases based on the possible permutations of request and response. see "test generation" below for more details. examples of types of adapters:
+- load the factories then produce test cases based on the possible permutations of request and response. see "test parameterization" below for more details. examples of types of adapters:
 - logging
-  - parses requests/responses from logs then generate test case that matches the live behavior
+  - parses requests/responses from logs then create test case that matches the live behavior
   - TODO maybe add a logging adapter that will format logs to leave breadcrumbs for this parser?
 - WSDL, swagger or similar service interface contracts
-  - generates fixture module
+  - creates fixture module
-  - if interfaces are sufficiently defined can generate test suite
+  - if interfaces are sufficiently defined can create test suite

-### test generation - not yet implemented
+### test parameterization - TODO - not yet implemented
-test generation is generally speaking an unsolved problem and attempts often involve code analysis or variations of genetic algorithms to mutate inputs or other computationally intensive and/or insufficiently precise for a given domain (for example in http server testing there is usually no improvement in test coverage from randomizing url and query params). pytest-factory takes a simpler approach divided into two strategies:
+pytest-factory takes a simple, domain model approach to semi-automating test parameterization. new tests are extrapolated from existing test cases by comparing differences in the requests and responses of each service or model. these differences can be reported along several dimensions:
+- time
+- logs vs test logs
+- failure modes for each fixture
+- test pass vs fail

+the parameters reported are saved in a hidden file for analysis:
+`.pytest-factory/<test_name>/<timestamp>`
+as well as a file to track the current state of each test:
+`.pytest-factory/<test_name>/current_expectations`
+it's up to the user if they want to git add all, none or just the current_expectations file.

+if any parameterized assertion fails and it's because the expectations have changed, the user can either specify a test or for all tests call:
+`pytest-factory --update-expected [test-name]`
+or just:
+`pytest-factory -u [test-name]`
+or edit the current_expectations file directly:
+  1. comment out or delete the line that references a given test's data (represented as a timestamp) or set the timestamp to be the latest test's timestamp
+  2. next time pytest_factory runs, for each test missing from current_expectations, that file is updated from last timestamp's test data

+the data plus the following pytest_factory tools provide the user with multiple strategies for discovering errors in their code or tests or to update the expected behavior if the new behavior is correct. these strategies can be divided in two categories:

 #### descriptive - logs and test report diffing
-this technique involves using historical data to generate tests or interpret new test results.
+these strategies use historical data to validate or create tests and vary on the type of data:
+- pytest_factory.parameterization.parse_logs
+  1. user marks their test or test module with parse_logs 2a. either user's request handler inherits pytest-factory.handler_mixin (TODO), which adds pytest_factory breadcrumbs in logs 2b. or user defines parser adapter appropriate for their logger of choice
+  3. parse_logs creates fixtures' requests/responses from log using either
+    parser adapter or pytest_factory breadcrumbs
+  4. define and collect new test function that asserts logged responses match mock/test responses
+- pytest_factory.parameterization.diff_recordings
+  1. user marks their test or test module with diff_recordings
+  2. define and collect new test function that asserts that last recorded responses and handler logs match current test's

 #### predictive - failure modes
-this is just a three step process (for the user):
+this strategy predicts what behavior will be from known requirements as defined by the user and any services they are connecting to. this is just a three step process (for the user):
-1. define failure modes for each fixture
+1. mark tests with pytest_factory.parameterization.cause_failures
+2. define failure_modes when calling or defining factories
   - pytest-factory factories like mock_http_server already have defaults (like 404)
   - can load from file e.g. swagger.yaml
-2. define the happy paths
+3. define the happy paths
   - use fixture factories
   - based on requirements
-3. run tests and see the generated test results pytest-factory parameterizes your happy path tests by generating a new test case for each failure mode defined for each factory that created a fixture for that happy path. if a fixture does not have failure modes defined it will go with the happy path.

-####
+4a. either run tests and see the parameterized test results 4b. or when either parameterizing a test or factory:
+  `pytest-factory --parameterize [test-name|factory-name]`
+  or to just parameterize for all:
+  `pytest-factory -p`
+to have pytest-factory write the code for the parameterized tests to file for the user to review or customize. these tests can be executed like any pytest and should be properly formatted for humans. maybe put comments in the generated code indicating they were written by pytest-factory?

 ## contributing
 please look at the unit tests (either failing or missing cases) to get an idea